 Ok, so depending on what exactly you think of when you think dog proof blinds finding the perfect blinds and window treatments can be a trial and error situation which I’m sure many have already found out.
 Some pet owners might get lucky with their very first try at a style of blinds while others may never find the perfect blinds especially if they are looking for something truly 100% destroy proof.
-With all this being said there are few types of blinds and window treatments that many dog owner have had success with hopefully one of these will work for you.
+With all this being said there are few types of blinds and window treatments that many pup owner have had success with hopefully one of these will work for you.

-Dog Proof Blinds And Other Ideas
+Dog Proof Window Blinds And Other Ideas

-To be completely clear dog proof blinds might be a little misleading, dog resistant or dog friendly might be more appropriate words to use.
+To be completely clear dog proof might be a little misleading, resistant or dog friendly might be more appropriate words to use.
 Now in no particular order here are some examples of blinds and window treatment that other people have had success with that you may want to consider.

 Vertical Blinds – This type of blinds come in a variety of materials and sizes.
 And the length can be cut to fit just about any size window or even sliding glass doors.
-What makes these a good option for dogs or pets in general is that they can easily stick their head through the blinds and when they step back out of the away the blinds just fall back into place.
+What makes these a good option for Rover or pets in general is that they can easily stick their head through the blinds and when they step back out of the away the blinds just fall back into place.
 Also there is nothing for them to get hung up in unlike the typical mini-blinds that are held together by strings.
 It is recommended that you look for a style that is made from hard plastic (PVC) as this is a very durable material and can easily be wiped off, cleaned and you can even replace one section of the blind at a time if damage was to ever occur.

 Top Down Bottom Up Cordless Shades – This type of blind might not be as durable as the vertical blinds but they do have their advantages.
 For one you can pull the blind closed on the bottom for privacy but lower the top of the blind down to let light in, kind of the best of both worlds.
 Also because of how easy these blinds raise up many dogs learn to use their nose to push the blind up so that they can see outside.
 Now this doesn’t do much for privacy but at least your shades aren’t torn up.